DecimalTurn/Linguist-Demo/README.md

 # Linguist-Demo

-This repo contains an action that can be run to check the github-linguist output for certain repos.
+This repo contains a GitHub Action that can be run to check the `github-linguist` output for any public repo.